hci-unihd/plant-seg-tools/README.md

 * `ctrl + arrows`: to move the field of view
 * `alt + down/up arrows`: to increase or decrease the field of view

+#### Optional arguments guide
+* `-dr` or `--dataset-raw`: name of the dataset containing the raw boundary image.
+Only used if raw boundary image is in `h5` format. default `raw`.
+* `-ds` or `--dataset-seg`: name of the dataset containing the cell segmentation.
+Only used if segmentation is in `h5` format. default `label`.
+* `-xy` or `--xy-size`: field of view size along the xy-plane.
+Larger field of view might slow down the tool.
+* `-z` or `--z-size`: field of view size along z.
+Only for 3D.
+Larger field of view might slow down the tool.

 ## Automated Segmentation Proofread from seeds

 ### Basic usage